South Australian / Northern Territory Summer School

 • TV

-Family yurt cottages (4 person) Contains a Queen bed in main bedroom and bunk beds in 2nd bedroom (4 people per cabin)
+Family yurt cottages (4 person) Contains a Queen bed in main bedroom and single beds in 2nd bedroom (4 people per cabin)

 Selfcontained and includes the following: